 Programming

-The Art of Turning Thought Into FunctionI'm passionate about crafting code that solves the problem in a way that's easily extensible and easy to understand.
+The Art of Turning Thought Into FunctionI'm passionate about crafting code that solves problems in a way that's easily extensible and easy to understand.
 Here, you can learn a little more about my philosophy toward writing code and the technologies I'm familiar with.

 Navigation